 Botswana: Types of Company

-The Companies Act 2003 requires that all entities must be classified as a private company, exempt private company, a public company or a close company (see below).
-In addition, the new Companies Act imposes stricter obligations on corporate governance.
+The Companies Act 2003, brought into force on 3 July 2007, requires all entities to be classified as a private company, exempt private company, public company or close company (see the relevant entries).
+In addition, it imposes stricter obligations on corporate governance.

-The Companies Act (Amendment of Schedules) Order 2006 now allows IFSC accredited companies to denominate their capital in major convertible currencies, namely the US Dollar, the Euro and the British Pound.
+The Companies Act (Amendment of Schedules) Order 2006 allows IFSC-accredited companies to denominate their capital in major convertible currencies, namely the US dollar, the euro and the pound sterling.

-The Licensing and Protection Division of the Ministry is responsible for the issuance of manufacturing licenses.
-The Division ensures that the licenses are issued in accordance with the provision of the Industrial Development Act, and its regulations.
-The Section acts as secretariat to the National Industrial Licensing Authority (NILA), which is appointed by the Minister of Commerce and Industry.
+The Licensing and Protection Division of the Ministry issues manufacturing licences in accordance with the provision of the Industrial Development Act and its regulations.
+The division acts as secretariat to the National Industrial Licensing Authority (NILA), which is appointed by the Minister of Commerce and Industry.
 NILA comprises of both private sector and government representatives.

-The Licensing and Protection Division is also responsible for monitoring and inspections of factories, assisting the division to determine if licenses are used for their intended purpose and also undertaking collection of data for development and update of Company profiles.
+The Licensing and Protection Division is also responsible for monitoring and inspections of factories, assisting the division to determine if licences are used for their intended purpose and also undertaking collection of data for development and update of company profiles.

-The following is a brief description of the company forms and their requirements under the Companies Act 2003.
+In the following sections are brief descriptions of the company forms and their requirements under the Companies Act 2003.